-Meter Overlay
+Turn on Meter Overlay

-Set to On to enable the Meter Overlay in the Picture application.
+In the Luminance menu, set Meter Overlay to On to enable the Meter Overlay in the Picture tile.

 The overlay shows the false color definitions in nits or stops made in the Luminance False Color table at the bottom of the menu.
 The overlay can be moved to the right, bottom, left, or top of the image by dragging the meter with a mouse or by touch.

-Default: By default, the false colors are defined according to the BT.2408 specifications if a display-based gamma curve is set for the input, or a typical camera specification if a camera-based gamma curve is set for the input.
-If changes are made to the false color ranges in the Luminance False Color table, an indication that the default settings have changed is shown.
-Select the Default button to reset the ranges to their default settings.
+By default, the false colors are defined according to the BT.2408 specifications if a display-based gamma curve is set for the input, or a typical camera specification if a camera-based gamma curve is set for the input.
+If changes are made to the false color ranges in the Luminance False Color table, an indication that the default set-tings have changed is shown.

+Select Default to reset the ranges to their default settings.

-Luminance False Color Table
+Customize False Color

-The Luminance False Color table allows you to customize up to 9 different false color ranges as defined by a minimum and maximum Nits or Stops value.
+The Luminance False Color table allows you to customize up to 9 different false color ranges as defined by a minimum and maximum nits or stops value.
 The pixel values are displayed in either Code Value or Percent but selecting the readout in the table header.

-Specific colors can be displayed by selecting the check box in the Enable column of the table.
-You can change the Nits or Stops range even if the check box is not set.
+Specific colors can be displayed by selecting the checkbox in the Enable column of the table.
+You can change the Nits or Stops range even if the checkbox is not set.